Contrasts of the Cape

 Cape Town - Hermanus - Arniston

 We leave Cape Town for a scenic journey to Arniston.
 We stop in Hermanus en route for some free time.
 As the world’s best land based whale watching destination, a walk along the coast could be well rewarded.
-We arrive in Arniston with enough time for an interesting walk to explore the Dutch colonial fishing village adjacent to our hotel, The Arniston Spa Hotel (4T), its quaint, thatched and whitewashed cottages, and the rugged coastline and golden sand dunes attracts many artists and photographers.
+We arrive in Arniston with enough time for an interesting walk to explore the Dutch colonial fishing village adjacent to our hotel, The Arniston Spa Hotel (4T).
+The quaint, thatched and whitewashed cottages, and the rugged coastline and golden sand dunes attract many artists and photographers.
 It is also a great spot for whale watching from April to January.

 Arniston - Knysna

 After a leisurely breakfast, we depart for Knysna, with stops for refreshments.
 We arrive at The Moorings (4-star) or Knysna Hollow Country Estate (4-star) around mid-afternoon, and the remainder of the day is at leisure.
 Perhaps find a scenic walking track into the nature reserve, or along the nearby banks of the Knysna River.

 Keurbooms River Nature Reserve